-Figure 2. (a) Single channel currents recorded from NaChBac (originally published in [19]). (b) and (c) The original recording made at +100 mV in the 140 mM NaCl solution; the trace contains contributions from at least three active channels; and (c) represents a continuation in time of trace (b).
+Figure 2. (a) Single channel currents recorded from NaChBac (originally published in [20]). (b,c) The original recording made at +100 mV in the 140 mM NaCl solution; the trace contains contributions from at least three active channels; and (c) represents a continuation in time of trace (b).
 The dashed lines show the amplitude level per channel, the numbers on the ordinate denoting the number of open channels.

-20 Na-gluconate, 5 CsCl, 10 EGTA, and 20 HEPES, pH7.4 adjusted with 1.8 CsOH, meanwhile the 137 bath solution contained (in mM); 137NaCl, 10 HEPES and 10 glucose, pH 7.4 (adjusted with 3.6 mM 138 NaOH).
-Permeability to K^+ was investigated by incrementally replacing the NaCl bath solution with 139 an equivalent KCl solution such that the total ionic concentration was fixed at 140 mM.
-Total current 140 across the cell was then normalized and, because one can assume that the total number of channels, 141 their type and their open probability is conserved in each cell for the duration of the recording, it can 142 effectively be modeled as a single channel.
-This normalization was with respect to the absolute value 143 of peak current and is shown in (a) of Fig. 3.
-In (b) we show the current-concentration behaviour 144 at -10mV, which corresponds to the peak current.
-The reversal potential is plotted in (c); in cases 145 where inward current was not detected, estimated values were determined from the voltage at which 146 outward current could be detected.
-Finally, in (d) and (e) we provide the corresponding current-time 147 traces 148
+In the second series of experiments, we performed whole-cell current measurements through NaChBac, in different Na+/K+ concentrations (see Figure 3).
+The black and purple curves in (a) (and the curve in (c)), that is, with 0M and 0.14M of NaCl solutions in the bath solution respectively (or 0.1M and 0M of KCl), were published in [5].
+An identical experiment on a mutant was performed and described in [20].
+In each case, the pipette solution contained (in mM) 120 Cs-methanesulfonate, 20 Na-gluconate, 5 CsCl, 10 EGTA, and 20 HEPES, pH 7.4 adjusted with 1.8 CsOH, meanwhile the bath solution contained (in mM); 137 NaCl, 10 HEPES and 10 glucose, pH 7.4 (adjusted with 3.6 mM NaOH).
+Permeability to K+ was investigated by incrementally replacing the NaCl bath solution with an equivalent KCl solution such that the total ionic concentration was fixed at 140 mM.
+Total current across the cell was then normalized and, because one can assume that the total number of channels, their type and their open probability is conserved in each cell for the duration of the recording, it can effectively be modeled as a single channel.
+This normalization was with respect to the absolute value of peak current and is shown in Figure 3a.
+In (b) we show the current-concentration behaviour at -10 mV, which corresponds to the peak current.
+The reversal potential is plotted in (c); in cases where inward current was not detected, estimated values were determined from the voltage at which outward current could be detected.
+Finally, in (d) and (e) we provide the corresponding current-time traces.

-Since NaChBac is highly impermeable to K^+ and Cl^- we have neglected the presence of these ions in the pore and in our theory we shall simply consider a single ion species i.e. Na+ inside the pore.
+Since NaChBac is highly impermeable to K^+ and Cl^- we have neglected the presence of these ions in the pore and in our theory we shall simply consider a single ion species, that is, Na $^+$ inside the pore.